sparshgarg23/UKF/README.md

 This information is only accessible by people who are already enrolled in Sensor Fusion.
 If you are enrolled, see the project page in the classroom for instructions and the project rubric.
+AS you can see this was done as a part of the UDacity course on sensor fusion As such my responsibility was to implkenent the UKF related code found in ukf.cpp and ukf.h.